basigwireless/basigwireless-docs/docs/index.md

 ---

 ## Basig Wireless Press
-Basig Wireless Press is the publishing imprint of Basig Wireless Laboratories India Pvt.
+Chandhar Research Press is the publishing imprint of Basig Wireless Laboratories India Pvt.
 Ltd.

 [More about Basig Wireless Press](press/index.md)